top of page

 logo amazon.png

-You smile then, at how short distances truly are.
+And then you smile, at how short distances truly are.

 StrayLight_cover.jpg